 Behavior And Compatibility

-Albino bristlenose plecos are peaceful fish that can be easily kept in a community tank alongside other non-aggressive species.
+Albino bristlenose plecos are peaceful fish that is easily kept in a community tank alongside other non-aggressive species.
 It is important to keep an eye on aggressive or similarly shaped types of fish as they may pose some stress and rivalry for resources among the inhabitants.

 Bristle plecos are noctural fish.
 They will come out more at night to feed and will take their time during the day to rest in caves or under shelter provided for them.
 You can use this to your advantage to feed them wafers when your other fish are asleep in the tank.